Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 Bricklets, you have to power down the stack you like to change.
 Change it and repower it.
 If the node was a Chibi slave, you also have to reset the Chibi master (it only searches for new Bricks/Bricklets on startup).
-This can be achieved by a powercycle or pressing the reset button on the Master Brick.
+This can be achieved by a power cycle or pressing the reset button on the Master Brick.

 Chibi Frequency and Channel